 The State of Justice - The case Samuel

-For The State of Justice, Lara Staal is working closely with Here to Support, an Amsterdam-based organisation that works with refugees in limbo.
-Besides its advocacy work, Here to Support is committed to setting up artistic projects in partnership with other organisations that offer visibility to refugees who have not received a residence permit but cannot return to their country of origin.
+For De Staat van de Rechtvaardigheid Lara Staal worked closely with Here to Support, an Amsterdam based organisation that works with refugees in limbo.
+Besides advocacy, Here to Support also focuses on setting up artistic projects that offer visibility to refugees who do not have a residence status but also cannot return to their country of origin.